Wander Franco Player Props: Rays vs. Pirates

 Wander Franco At The Plate

-- He has homered in five games this year (17.9%), leaving the park in 4% of his chances at the plate.
+- He has hit a home run in six games this season (20.7%), homering in 4.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.